Black Seas ship flags

 Napoleonic French Flag on a frigate model.
 The smaller signal flag (used to match the model with the ship card) is permanently attached to the model.

-Posted in All, Black Seas, Tabletop Games, Wargame Modelling Tutorials.
+Posted in Black Seas, Tabletop Games, Wargame Modelling Tutorials.

 4 Comments